michael-bateman/FlagActivity.activity/README.md

   - Add some screens including the start screen
   - Did some debugging related to the `.DS_Store` file showing
   - Did some debugging so no 2 flags will show up at the same time

+### Saturday April 29 - Out of class

+* Work on the start page
+* Experiment with more flags
+  - This will help so I can add different levels